GeoscienceAustralia/dea-knowledge-hub/docs/guides/land-cover-explorer.md

 ## Level 3 vs Level 4

 DEA Land Cover consists of two datasets: Level 3 and Level 4.
 Level 3 contains a hierarchy of classifications, and Level 4 extends this by adding further sub-classifications.
-Learn more about the [Level 3 and Level 4 datasets](/data/product/dea-land-cover-landsat/?tab=description).
+Learn more about the [Level 3 and Level 4 datasets][LandCoverDescription].

 ## View Level 3